A Khmer Rouge Village on the Ho Chi Minh Trail Bombed to Oblivion During the Vietnam War.

 Above Photo: A water-filled bomb crater on the outskirts of the obliterated old town of Lumphat, Ratanakiri, Eastern Cambodia.

-One a recent trip to Eastern Cambodia doing research for my Vietnam War/Khmer Rouge/backpacker novel BACK, I took a guide to show me some of the old Khmer Rouge sites and sights in the remote eastern jungle in Ratanakiri Province, near the border with Vietnam.
+One a recent trip to Eastern Cambodia doing research for my novel BACK, I employed a guide to show me some of the old Khmer Rouge sites and sights in the remote eastern jungle of Ratanakiri Province, near the border with Vietnam.